 Data protection is monitored at Holy Cross Catholic Primary School by it's Informance Governance Board, which reports to it's Data Protection Officer.
 The board consists of the following members:

-Senior Information Risk Owner Mrs Ciara Manning (Head of School)
+Senior Information Risk Owner: Mrs Sandra Power (Head Teacher)

 Holy Cross Catholic Primary School fully complies with information legislation.
 You can read our Privacy Notice below or follow the links at the bottom of this page to view our policies and other information relating to the new regulations.